-It is simple to perform a dataflow analysis to detect whether all paths from sources to sinks go through a latest-exclusive node.
-Figure 8 describes such an analysis.
-The dataflow facts are booleans, indicating whether all paths to the node have gone through a latest-exclusive node.
-(By construction, a path can have at most one latest-exclusive node, so there is no need to count the number of latest-exclusive nodes on a path.)
+Figure 8 describes a dataflow analysis to detect whether all paths from sources to sinks go through a latest-exclusive node.
+Dataflow facts are booleans, indicating whether all paths to the node have gone through a latest-exclusive node.
+(By construction, a path can have at most one latestexclusive node, so there is no need to count the number of latest-exclusive nodes on a path.)
 The static placement is valid if and only if the dataflow analysis produces a value of true at all sink nodes.
+If the static placement is valid, then it can be used to correctly sanitize all values, with no run-time overhead.
+If the placement is not valid, then the edge-based placement can be used to ensure correct sanitization, albeit with some run-time overhead.